-The percentage of Wyoming men reporting using smokeless tobacco currently.
+The percentage of Wyoming men who reported currently using smokeless tobacco.

 Chart 75: Past Month Smokeless Tobacco Use (Grades 6 through 8, and 9 through 12)

 The percentage of Wyoming students who reported using chewing tobacco, snuff or dip on at least one day during the 30 days before the survey.